-Once you’ve narrowed down a few different options for a photographer it’s time to get on the phone with them.
+Once you’ve narrowed down a few different options for a photographer, it’s time to get on the phone with them.
 You want to make sure they understand the type of people you are, and whether or not their personality will be a fit with your own!
 After all, they are going to be a big part of one of the most important days of your life.
-So it’s important to make sure you’ll get along and that they won’t make you feel awkward.

-If you’re not yet clear on the style of photographs you want then take some time to do the research.
-Below we’ve laid out a few of the most common options you can think about.
-The goal is to find a photographer or videographer that can match your needs AND has his or her own ideas to add to the mix.
+If you’re not clear yet on the style of photographs you want, then take some time to do the research.
+Below, we’ve laid out a few of the most common options you can think about.

-The style is what you see in glossy magazines but be warned, it may take some time to capture.
-If you’re working with a photographer like this you can expect chic, but dramatic images that are a little moody but spectacularly artistic and very sexy!
+This style is what you see in glossy magazines.
+If you’re working with an editorial photographer, you can expect chic but dramatic images that are a little moody!

-This style is all about candid images that tell a story of the day.
-Rather than posed shots, you can expect a photographer or videographer to be watching for drama and emotion and capturing one-off moments that require no staging.
-The framing won’t be perfect but the story will be marvellous.
+This style is all about candid images that tell the story of the day.
+Rather than posed shots, you can expect a photographer or videographer to be watching for moments that require no staging.

-If you’re not a photographer, there are bound to be some things that you won’t think about when you’re hiring someone to capture your wedding.
-Luckily, we’ve got your back, so read on to make sure you cover these points before you pay your deposit.
+If you’re not a photographer, there will be things that you won’t think about when you’re in the process of hiring one.
+But don’t worry, we’ve got your back, so read on to make sure you cover these points before you pay your deposit.

 It usually takes around a month to get all of the photos back after your wedding.
 This is because the photographer will be shooting raw files which are then edited after the big day.
-Editing a wedding shoot takes around 40 hours so you’re paying for that time as well as their presence on your wedding day in the overall fee.
+Editing a wedding shoot takes around 40 hours, so you’re paying for that time as well in the overall fee.
 If you need the photos more quickly, make sure you mention this before booking.

 Other than asking how many images you will receive for the fee, make sure you ask what format the photos will come in.
-Ask if they are high resolution and also ask if you will receive the negatives or data files.
+Ask if they are high resolution and if you will receive the negatives or data files.
 Then make sure you confirm any retouching costs before the photographer goes ahead with the edit.
-You should expect a set of proofs or unedited photos first as most photographers these days are aware that you want to post on social media quite quickly.
-Whatever your expectations, make sure you check in about how the proofs will be delivered.
+You should expect a set of proofs or unedited photos initially, as most photographers know that you want to post on social media as soon as possible.

-Many photographers will retain the right to the photos so they can use them in the portfolios on their website.
-If you’re not keen on this then it pays to ask about the cost of ownership and whether the photos you do get will include watermarks.
-Ideally, you want to own the images but for a discount, some photographers will keep the rights and offer to supply your photos with watermarks for their own advertising purposes.
-They may also ask you to tag them in any posts on social media that include their photos so be prepared for this.
+Many photographers will retain the right to the photos so they can use them in the portfolios on their websites.
+Ideally, you want to own the images.
+However, for a discount, some photographers will keep the rights and offer to supply your photos with watermarks for their own advertising purposes.
+They may also ask you to tag them in any posts on social media.

 - Does the package cover just the shooting fee or also the edits?